Miloš Savčić: Post-war period

 During the war, the installations and inventory on Tara were looted and taken away.
-The steam turner in Belgrade was destroyed in the fire, and the fleet and ships were partly destroyed by enemy artillery from the monitor, while the other part was taken to the upper course of the Danube.
+The steam [sawmill] in Belgrade was destroyed in the fire, and the fleet and ships were partly destroyed by enemy artillery from the monitor, while the other part was taken to the upper course of the Danube.
 The glass factory in Kostolac was destroyed by the enemy so that no foundations remained.
 The new Privredna bank building was significantly damaged by enemy artillery.

 After the war and the deaths of Mihailo Popović and Nikola Spasić, Savčić became the President of the Board of Directors of Prometna Banka, from which, with the help of the bank's director Mihailo Dragičević, he created one of the most successful commercial banks in the Kingdom of Yugoslavia.

 He invested maximum efforts in the reconstruction so that the bank and all business companies could continue with normal work after only a year.
 The lathe operations in Belgrade were expanded, and a three-storey house for workers' apartments was built next to it, as well as a connecting railway track to the railway of the social railway for loading wagons.
 It was done in two or three shifts.
-The turner operation employed about 300 workers and 20 clerks.
+The sawmill operation employed about 300 workers and 20 clerks.

 Considering that after the war, during the payment of war damages, the allies did nothing to return the vessels that the enemy stole and took away from the fleet in Belgrade, new ships, excavators, elevators, etc. were procured and a new workshop was built on the Sava River coast.

 In 1921, the Association of Banks was founded on the premises of Prometna Banka.
 One of the main goals of this association was the joint appearance of Serbian banks during the nationalization of the Beocin Cement Factory and the Sartid Society (founded in 1913) through the purchase of a number of shares, as well as the establishment of new banks in the liberated territories.
 He was vice-president and a member of the Board of Directors of the Beocin Cement Factory and the Sartid Company, as well as many other companies.
 After the First World War, two banks, Izvozna and Prometna, formed a joint bank in Skopje called Izvozna i prometna banka a.d., in order to expand the joint scope of work on the territory of Old Serbia.